FlyingMedusa/Tic-Tac-Toe/README.md

 In order to choose the position, user enters a cluster of a numerical row index, a hyphen, and a name of a column (A, B, or C).

-Game ends when one of the players wins.
+Game ends when one of the players wins or when the game ends in a draw.